tketcher/aws-well-architected-labs/content/Cost/100_Labs/100_5_Cost_Visualization/7_EC2_unit_cost_FinLab.md

 12. What does this data mean?
 - If your EC2 unit cost has **decreased**, this is good!
 This means that, on average, each EC2 instance hour you ran was cheaper than it was the prior month.
 It can be the result of committing to a new pricing model like a Savings Plan, utilizing Spot Instances, or replacing existing usage with lower cost alternatives (rightsizing).
 - If your EC2 unit cost has **increased** from last month, this is an opportunity to investigate the causes.
 Potential causes can be the utilization of a new instance type, or the expriation of a Savings Plan that previously covered EC2 usage in your account.
 You can use Cost Explorer to dive deeper into your cost and usage, and understand how trends have changed.

+**Note:** You can convert this metric to vCPU Unit Cost.
+Each EC2-Instance has an instance size footprint.
+This is determined through a normalization factor which can be found here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-modifying.html.
+To calculate the vCPU unit cost, follow steps 1-8 from above.
+After step 8, add a column labled Normalization Factor and add in the value associated to each EC2-Instance type.
+Then, multiply the normalization factor by the Usage Hours to get the normalized vCPU hours.
+Finally, you can calculate the vCPU unit cost by taking the Total Spend divided by the normalized vCPU Hours.

 {{< prev_next_button link_prev_url="../3_sp_coverage/" link_next_url="../5_ri_coverage/" />}}